Supreme Court of South Australia

 The Supreme Court of South Australia is the superior court of the Australian state of South Australia.
 The Supreme Court is the highest South Australian court in the Australian court hierarchy.
 It has unlimited jurisdiction within the state in civil matters, and hears the most serious criminal matters.
-The Court is composed of a Chief Justice and as many other judges (called justices) as may be required.
+The Court is composed of a Chief Justice and as many other justices as may be required.

 History

 The Court was established by Letters Patent on 2 January 1837, five days after the colony was founded.
 The Court is unique among Australia's state supreme courts in that it was established at the foundation of the colony of South Australia, as the notion of a supreme court was a part of the colony's founder, Edward Wakefield's theory of colonisation.
 Other Australian colonies only established their courts long after the settlement of the colony.

 The Court was endowed with all the common law and probate jurisdiction of the courts of Westminster.
 The first sessions of the Court were not held until May 1837, presided over by Sir John Jeffcott, the first judge of the court.
 (The title of Chief Justice was not officially introduced until the coming into force of Act No 31 of 1855-1856.)

 After Sir John's death in December 1837, Henry Jickling was appointed as an acting judge.
 Although appointed as a caretaker judge, Jickling was responsible for two important developments: he codified the testamentary causes jurisdiction of the court and admitted the first practitioners of the Supreme Court in March 1838.

 Justice Jeffcott's permanent replacement on the Court was Sir Charles Cooper.
 Reports of ill health prompted Governor Henry Young to ask for the appointment of a second judge.
 As a result Justice Crawford was appointed.
 Justice Crawford was the first justice to wear a wig in court.
 Crawford died after only two years on the bench.

 Crawford was replaced by Justice Boothby.
 Boothby was a controversial judge who did not believe in the power of the colonial parliaments to enact laws.
 He arguably started the first constitutional crisis in Australian history when he ruled that the South Australian Constitution of 1856 was invalid, causing the Imperial Parliament to pass the Colonial Laws Validity Act 1865.
 Boothby was removed as a justice of the Supreme Court in July 1867.
 He appealed to the Privy Council in England but died before his appeal could be heard.

 During Boothby's time on the Court, the first Queen's Counsels were appointed and the first circuit sittings of the Court took place in country South Australia.

 In 1935 the Supreme Court Act commenced.